flybywiresim/aircraft/fbw-common/src/wasm/extra-backend/README.md

 The AircraftVariable is a variable which is mapped to an aircraft simvar.
 As simvars are read-only it is required to use an event to write the variable back to the sim.

-It allows to specify either an event-name or an instance of an Event object to write data back to the sim.
+It allows to specify either an event-name or an instance of an ClientEvent object to write data back to the sim.

 It is based on the CacheableVariable - see above.